JoannaMisztalRadecka/recommendation-algorithms/README.md

 In this lab, we will implement different recommendation algorithms and evaluate their performance on a movie rating prediction task.

-**Task 1:** First, we will build a simple item-based kNN recommendation algorithm with different item feature representations.
+**Task 1:** First, we will build a simple item-based kNN recommendation algorithm with different item feature representations using `scikit-learn` module.
 We will verify the outputs on a small dataset of movie ratings.

 **Task 2:** Next, we will use the `surprise` Python package with different collaborative filtering recommendation algorithm implementations and compare their performance for different hyperparametes setting on a standard movie ratings dataset.